gwyndonwh/mySQL-Database-Commands/README.md

 # MySQL-Database-Commands
 a comprehensive cheat sheet of mysql database commands

-How to login into mysql from terminal
+#4 How to login into mysql from terminal
-`→ mysql -u root -p`
 -u refers to the user (root) and -p refers to the password (entered after)

+		→ mysql -u root -p

 How to SHOW USERS
 How to CREATE USERS